 This is the best product on our list that is currently in stock:

 Good for layering

 Hood falls off easily

-This jacket is made for snow sports.
+This winter jacket is made for snow sports.
 It is perfect for skiing on or off the resort slopes and can also be a great choice for winter hiking.

 The Gore-Tex Pro material that this jacket is made of keeps you warm by keeping the wind and snow out.
 However, it is an uninsulated shell, so plan on using it with layers on very cold days.
 Ventilation zippers can also be found under the arms for when you get hot ascending a mountain in skins or warm spring days on the slopes.

 This jacket is made of two different materials, differentiated by the differing colors.
 The harder material located on the shoulders, upper arms, back, and chest, all areas that need to withstand more wear and tear.
 The lighter fabric is found on the lower arms and torso and allows for greater movement and breathability.
 Together these materials work to optimize comfort and minimize damage to the fabric.
 The jacket features Gore-Tex, a DWR finish, and watertight zippers.
 This jacket will keep you dry in many different scenarios.

 This jacket features a slim, athletic fit.
 Overall it runs true to size.
 A large hood can easily fit your ski helmet beneath it but has no way of being cinched down or can fall off when there is no helmet.
 This arcteryx jacket also features a snow skirt that can be attached to your insulated pants to keep the snow out on powder days.